ARCAD-Software/elias-vscode/docs/pages/setup.md

     - `JETTY/ENDJTYSVR`

 ### Enabling log4j2 logging on Jetty
 Elias uses log4j2 for logging, but support for l4j2 may not be enabled in Jetty, as it was recently added in Jetty pre-packaged setup.
-Here is how to enable it manually:
+Here is how to enable it manually **if elias.log does not show up under Jetty's logs folder**:
 1. Stop Jetty
 2. Open a command terminal and go to Jetty's installation folder
 3. Run the following command: `java -jar start.jar --add-to-start=logging-log4j2`